Indigo Wireless: History

 In late 2010, Indigo began offering high-speed broadband Internet service to residents of Tioga County utilizing fixed point-to-multipoint wireless equipment from Ubiquiti Networks.
 This equipment has the capabilities to provide service speeds of over 1 Gbit/s of Internet service to resident and businesses throughout the coverage area.
-Services are being marked and sold under the Xtreme Internet name Indigo also offers residential and business internet through its 3G and LTE networks.
+Services were being marked and sold under the Xtreme Internet name.
+Indigo also offered residential and business internet through its 3G and LTE networks.

+In July 2023, Indigo announced via public filing that they were leaving the retail wireless business and leasing their 850 licenses to AT&T. By the end of 2024, the rest of their network has fully shut down and their website has closed.
+They ended with 400 mobile wireless customers.
+Indigo's exit mirrors a broader trend among regional carriers struggling to compete with major providers, particularly due to rising 5G upgrade costs.